 - White turnip or daikon radish, about 1 cup, finely diced or grated

-- Chopped spinach or arugula, or leafy Asian greens like tatsoi or mizuna
+- Chopped spinach or arugula, or leafy Asian greens like tatsoi or mizuna (a big handful or two)

 - 2 to 4 ounces soba, bean thread, or fine Asian rice noodles, cooked separately and cut into shorter lengths

-If you like this light Asian-Style soup, you might also enjoy …
+If you like this light Asian-style soup, you might also enjoy …

 Easiest, Cheapest Ramen Noodle Vegetable Soup Ever